 The take-home message?
 Use circuit training for variety and as a way to improve your overall fitness but don’t count on it to build significant strength, particularly if you’re not a newbie.
 Likewise, circuit training isn’t ideal for building cardiovascular endurance.
 You get modest gains in aerobic capacity but not equivalent to what you would get from a straight cardiovascular workout.

-Mistake Four: Not Adjusting Your Approach
+Circuit Training Mistakes: Not Adjusting Your Approach

 As already mentioned, a circuit training approach using lighter weights and no rest periods has limitations and works best as a time-expedient workout for improving overall fitness.
 But, as mentioned, you can modify the structure to make it more strength focused or cardiovascular focused.
 We already talked about the possibility of adding cardio intervals to elevate your heart rate more.
 You can also increase the rest period between stations more and use a heavier weight to shift the focus more toward strength building.
 Keep in mind that you’ll lose some of the aerobic benefits and will burn fewer calories if you do this, but nothing is set in stone with circuit training.
 You can also use various types of equipment – barbells, dumbbells, resistance bands, a stability ball, kettlebells, or even your own body weight.
 Modify it to best achieve your goals.

-Mistake Five: Doing Circuits Too Often
+Circuit Training Mistakes: Doing Circuits Too Often

 Don’t try to circuit train every day.
 Anytime you work muscles against resistance, they need 48 hours of recovery time.
 Some people think that because you’re not lifting heavy you can do a circuit-style workout every day.
 Give yourself some recovery time between circuit workouts just as you would other workouts that use weights.
 Don’t try to do one every day.